 Navigating the array of resources available to you may appear a daunting task.
 Our highly trained reference librarians are available to help 1Ls navigate this new territory.

-Patrons may contact members of the Law Library reference staff directly through the Law Library Directory.
-Reference staff check their email daily, Monday through Friday, excluding holidays and vacation periods.
+Students may also contact members of the Law Library reference staff directly at email@example.com.
+Reference staff check this email daily, Monday through Friday, excluding holidays and vacation periods.
+You may expect a reply to your question within one business day from the time a librarian receives it.